cagBRT/Intro-to-ML-Programming/README.md

 If you get a warning box, select RUN ANYWAY

-7. Run the second, third, and fourth cells.
-The third and fourth cells explain a little about Google CoLabs

-8. The fifth cell is the start of the course.
+7. Run each cell in order.